etiennestuder/gradle-jooq-plugin/README.md

 + Configuring the jOOQ code generation via Gradle Kotlin DSL: [here](example/use_kotlin_dsl).

 # Changelog
++ 4.1 - Provide global flag to turn off auto-generation of jOOQ schema source when compiling the containing source set
 + 4.0 - Make Gradle 5.0 the minimum compatible version.
 Upgrade to jOOQ 3.12.3
 + 3.0.3 - Explicitly add JAXB dependencies to run on JDK 9 and higher out-of-the-box.
 Upgrade to jOOQ 3.11.9.
 + 3.0.2 - Bug fix when running on JDK 9+